canonical/ubuntu-packaging-guide/README.rst

 The html, js and css files can be found under ``docs/_static``.
 The theme used in these docs is the "furo" theme, which has been modified to approach a more Ubuntu-esque appearance.
-The 'furo documentation <https://github.com/pradyunsg/furo>'_ has instructions on how to change most of the theme's functionality.
+The `furo documentation <https://github.com/pradyunsg/furo>`_ has instructions on how to change most of the theme's functionality.

 If adding a new article, make sure to add it to the index page for the Diataxis